 The Federal Emergency Management Agency (FEMA) has proposed rules to facilitate public elementary and secondary school facility cleanups after a disaster.
 FEMA, not the Department of Education, would have jurisdiction in the authority to grant assistance (57 FR 29854).
-The proposal does not so far in-
+The proposal does not so far include higher education facilities.

-Donna Wiesner is APPA's director of government relations clude higher education facilities.
+Donna Wiesner is APPA's director of government relations.